-6.15.
+- 6.15.
 A deterministic approach can be used as an alternative to the probabilistic approach.
 Care should be taken to select a conservative scenario of the relevant seismic hazards (e.g. a conservative level for the vibratory ground motion hazard) in line with national practice.
-In these cases, conservative values of the key hazard parameters should be estimated to define an appropriate design basis for the nuclear installation in accordance with established safety margins in accordance with application of the concept of defence in depth.
-The deterministic approach assumes single individual values (i.e. occurring with a probability of 1) for key parameters, leading to a single value for the result, as defined in IAEA Safety Standards Series No. SSG-3, Development and Application of Level 1 Probabilistic Safety Assessment for Nuclear Power Plants [12].

-6.16.
-To be meaningful, Deterministic seismic hazard analyses are appropriate only for regions where sufficient appropriate data exist for key parameters.
+In these cases, conservative values of the key hazard parameters should be estimated to define an appropriate design basis for the nuclear installation in accordance with safety margins established based on the concept of defence in depth.
+The deterministic approach assumes single individual values (i.e. occurring with a probability of 1) for key parameters, leading to a single value for the result, as defined in IAEA Safety Standards Series No. SSG-3, Development and Application of Level 1 Probabilistic Safety Assessment for Nuclear Power Plants [12]. - 6.16.
+Deterministic seismic hazard analyses are appropriate for regions where sufficient appropriate data exist for key parameters to identify the scenario earthquake.
 If this is not the case, the level of statistical uncertainty implied for each parameter can lead to the use of excessively conservative bounding values, which is likely in turn to lead to grossly excessive predictions of seismic hazard levels.
 The main difference between deterministic analysis and probabilistic analysis is that the former does not employ quantitative statistical methods to explicitly model uncertainties in the parameters; this is an especially important and sometimes dominant consideration in seismic hazard assessments for regions of low seismicity.